Heart Disease Linked To Dementia

 Even though you can’t feel your brain working, it’s one of the most active organs in your body.
 Your heart pumps about 20 percent of your blood to your brain, where billions of cells use about 20 percent of the blood’s oxygen and fuel.

-If your heart isn’t pumping well — or if your brain’s blood vessels are damaged — your brain cells have trouble getting all the food and oxygen they need.
-Any condition that damages your heart or blood vessels can affect your brain’s blood supply.
+If your heart isn’t pumping well — or if your brain’s blood vessels are damaged — your brain cells have trouble getting enough food and oxygen.
+Conditions that damage your heart or blood vessels can affect your brain.

 Evidence suggests that the same factors that put you at risk of heart disease also may increase the chance that you’ll develop Alzheimer’s disease, including: